-Some of the OCP Group departments and entities that drive innovation include:
+Some of the OCP Group departments and entities that

 - Nutricrops Strategic Business Unit: focuses on phosphorus-driven sustainable agriculture, plant nutrition, and soil health.
 The Marketing & Innovation department spearheads innovation, selecting fundamental research topics from a database and postdoctoral theses.
-Additionally, Marketing & Innovation leads market transformation through "novel fertilisation strategies," collaborating with research centers, UM6P, and JESA on R&D to enhance sustainability. - Specialty Products and Solutions Strategic Business Unit (SPS SBU): projects focus on the use of phosphate rocks reserves to expand into new industries such as feed additives, specialty phosphates and new chemical products. - Industrial innovation: prioritise advancements in production processes and technologies aimed at enhancing efficiency and reducing environmental impact.
-Through continuous research and development, we seek to optimise resource utilisation, minimise waste generation, and improve overall operational sustainability.
+Additionally, Marketing & Innovation leads market transformation through "novel fertilisation strategies," collaborating with research centers, UM6P, and JESA on R&D to - Specialty Products and Solutions Strategic Business Unit (SPS SBU): projects focus on the use of phosphate rocks reserves to expand into new industries such as feed additives, specialty phosphates and new - production processes and technologies aimed at enhancing efficiency and reducing environmental impact.
+Through continuous research and development, we seek to optimise resource utilisation, minimise waste generation, and improve overall